 Module 2

-• Diplomatic protocol and networks
+• Diplomatic practice, protocol, and influence

-• City diplomacy
+• Parliamentary and city diplomacy

 Module 3

-• Policy analysis, drafting, and outreach
+• Policy analysis and policy drafting

 Module 4

-Negotiations and new contexts - In person
+Negotiation and strategic influence - In person

-• Peace mediation
+• Peace mediation and crisis negotiation

 Entry requirements